-Alaway Preservative Free.
-Alaway Preservative Free (ketotifen fumarate) is the first and only preservative-free ophthalmic product approved for the treatment of allergic conjunctivitis.
-The preservative-free formulation is designed to deliver an improved comfort profile to patients compared to currently available ketotifen ophthalmic products that contain preservatives.
-The product is sold via the over-the-counter channel.
-Currently the market for ketotifen ophthalmic products is estimated to be more than \$75 million annually based on data from IRI and IQVIA.
-We sold the product rights to Bausch Health in February 2019.
-Bausch Health is responsible for commercialization of the product which was launched in February 2021.
-We are entitled to receive a \$1.5 million milestone payment in conjunction with the launch of the product and will receive a double-digit percentage royalty on the product's net sales.
+Alaway® Preservative Free (ketotifen fumarate) - Alaway Preservative Free is the first and only preservative-free ophthalmic product FDAapproved for the treatment of allergic conjunctivitis.
+The Company sold the product rights to Bausch Health in February 2019.
+Bausch Health is responsible for commercialization of the product which was launched in February 2021 and we receive a twelve percent royalty on the product's net sales.